guardian/janus-app/README.md

 application can read.

-Using a separate Git repository keeps your private Access lists out of publicly available repositories while preserving.
-The Git log provides an immutable log of Access changes, the Scala library provides a typesafe way to write flexible and powerful configurations, and Scala's ecosystem makes it to (for example) run tests over your configuration.
+Using a separate Git repository keeps your private Access lists out of publicly available repositories.
+The Git log provides an immutable log of Access changes, the janus-config-tools library provides a typesafe way to write flexible and powerful configurations, and Scala's ecosystem makes it easy to (for example) run tests over your configuration.

 This repository includes an example project, full documentation of